Pinning control of chimera states in systems with higher-order interactions: Introduction

-In this work, we consider the setting studied in \cite{muolo2024phase} and implement a control to further trigger the emergence of chimera states.
+{Several techniques have been developed to control the emergence of chimera states on networks, including, but not limited to, gradient dynamics \cite{bick2015controlling}, feedback control \cite{omelchenko2018optimal,omelchenko2019control}, delay \cite{semenov2016deterministic,ghosh2018engineering,ghosh2019taming}, pace makers \cite{ruzzene2020remote}, and time varying networks \cite{majhi2022oscillation}, to name a few.} In this work, we consider the setting studied in \cite{muolo2024phase} and implement a control to further trigger the emergence of chimera states.
 Our control approach will rely on the so called \textit{pinning control}, a technique used to drive networks onto a desired dynamical state by using a control input applied to a small subset of nodes \cite{grigoriev1997pinning,sorrentino2007controllability}.
 Such technique has been successfully used in the framework of opinion dynamics \cite{iudice2022bounded,ancona2023influencing}, epidemics \cite{du2015selective,yang2019feedback}, pattern formation \cite{buscarino2019turing} and synchronization dynamics \cite{porfiri2008criteria,yu2013synchronization,gambuzza2016pinning}, to name a few.
 The latter includes the control of chimera states with pairwise interactions, which we hereby extend to the higher-order framework.
 Indeed, in \cite{gambuzza2016pinning} it was shown that it is possible to trigger the emergence of chimera states via pinning.
 Nonetheless, to achieve such task, at least half of the network nodes need to be controlled.
 In what follows, after introducing the setting in Sec. \ref{sec:model}, we show that higher-order interactions considerably facilitate the work of the controllers and chimera states can be obtained by controlling only a small fraction of the nodes.
 Such results are shown in Sec. \ref{sec:numerics} for two different kinds of pinning approaches, that we named additive pinning and parametric pinning.
 Moreover, we show that, rather than the number of nodes, what matters is the size of the hyperedges, i.e., the group of nodes interacting with each other.
-Then, before the discussion of some potential future directions, we give a heuristic interpretation of the results based on the phase reduction theory \cite{nakao2016phase} in Sec. \ref{sec:heuristic}.
+Then, before the discussion of some potential future directions, we give a heuristic interpretation of the results based on {the theory of phase reduction} \cite{nakao2016phase} in Sec. \ref{sec:heuristic}.